lhy-dev/myJRE/README.md

 # myJRE

-we use jrecreate tools to cut JRE from 102M to 18M, so you just export the path to environment on your arm system ,just use jdk1.8.
+we use jrecreate tools to cut JRE from 102M to 18M, just use jdk1.8 ,you can ODM your own jre ( compact1 ,compact2 ,compact3 )type for your requires.

+such as the command :  ./jrecreate.sh --profile compact1 --dest compact1-minimal --vm minimal y

+then you just export the path to environment on your arm system ,

 example: